-All routes received from PFCP, including per-session framed routes, have one of these values as parameter.
-You can use this parameter to adjust values in routing export policies; for example, adjust a metric or a preference to the needs of the used routing protocol.
+All routes received from PFCP, including per-session framed routes, have one of these values as an option.
+You can use this option to adjust values in routing export policies; for example, adjust a metric or a preference to the needs of the used routing protocol.

-The following reduced configuration example shows a simplified policy that sets a metric of 100 for active routes and a metric of 200 for standby routes.
+The following reduced configuration example shows a simplified policy that sets a metric of 100 for active routes, a metric of 150 for active routes while in headless, and a metric of 200 for standby routes.

-Example: Policy statement configuration example
+Example: Policy statement configuration

 '''

-[gl:/configure policy-options policy-statement "upf_resiliency_aware_export"]
+[ex:/configure policy-options policy-statement "upf_resiliency_aware_export"]

 A:admin@BNG-UPF# info

 entry 20 {

 from {

 origin pfcp

 state fsg-active

 }

 action {

 action-type accept

 metric {

 set 100

 }

 }

 entry 30 {

+from {

+origin pfcp

+state fsg-active-path-restoration

+action {

+action-type accept

+metric {

+set 150

+}

+entry 40 {

 from {

 origin pfcp

 state fsg-standby

 action {

 action-type accept

 metric {

 set 200

 }

 }

 '''